hbmartin/overcast-to-sqlite/README.md

     $ pip install overcast-to-sqlite

+Or to upgrade:

+    $ pip install --upgrade overcast-to-sqlite

 ## Authentication

 Run this command to login to Overcast (note: neither your password nor email are saved, only the auth cookie):